Esri/developer-support/python/general-python/opendata/readme.md

 ## Warnings
 - SSL Cert Verification not verified.
 See: http://docs.python-requests.org/en/latest/user/advanced/#ssl-cert-verification
 - Open Data API is not documented and therefore the endpoints may change at any point : http://ideas.arcgis.com/ideaView?id=087E0000000blPIIAY
-- This script may cause a temporary spike in requests if using ArcGIS for Server.
-When submitting a cache request, Open Data requests all data from the service 1000 items at a time.
-This means that there will be multiple requests in a short period of time.
-This may cause the script to fail as the server is overloaded or if just one service times out.
-In contrast, layers hosted on ArcGIS Online may not see this issue as the servers will automatically scale to handle the spike in requests.
+- This script may cause a temporary increase in traffic on your server if data is hosted on ArcGIS for Server, as multiple requests will/may be sent to each service to cache the data.
 - Not supported by Esri Support Services.